wzwvv/MVCNet/README.md

-# TSFNet
+# MCNet
-This repository contains the original Python code for **Supervised Contrastive Learning for EEG-based Brain-Computer Interfaces**.
+This repository contains the original Python code for **Multi-View Contrastive Network (MCNet) for Motor Imagery Classification**.